aarontran/snr-filaments/agenda.md

   will be subjective, but just to check: if we attempt to rule certain scenarios / parts of parameter space out, can we still find okay damping fits for moderate energy dependence?
+  (answer -- look at my giant tables of best fits for varying eta2 and ab.
+  Some more moderate values may exist, but it seems like there's a jump in classes of solution)

 After moving forward with paper -- get srcutlog diffusion coefficients and hold them FIXED.
 Run fits to X-ray data with damping and see how the B-fields come